 * Largely roll-on/roll-off ferries used for both vehicle and passenger transport.
 Emissions from cruise ships are significantly higher.

-** Based on average occupancy of 1.6 passengers per trip.
+** Based on an average occupancy of 1.6 passengers per trip.

 Accommodation